stirelli/amazon-coupon-analysis/README.md

 ## Data

 This data comes to us from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
-The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then asks the person whether they will accept the coupon if he is the driver.
-Answers that the user will drive there “right away” or “later before the coupon expires” are labeled as “Y = 1”; and answers “no, I do not want the coupon” are labeled as “Y = 0”.
-There are five different types of coupons -- less expensive restaurants (under $20), coffee houses, carry out & take away, bar, and more expensive restaurants ($20–$50).
+The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then asks people whether they will accept the coupon if they are the driver.
+Answers given that the users will drive there “right away” or “later before the coupon expires” are labeled as “Y = 1”; and answers “no, I do not want the coupon” are labeled as “Y = 0”.
+There are five different types of coupons -- less expensive restaurants (under $20), coffee houses, carry out and take away, bars, and more expensive restaurants ($20–$50).

 ## Deliverables

 Your final product should be a brief report that highlights the differences between customers who did and did not accept the coupons.
 To explore the data you will utilize your knowledge of plotting, statistical summaries, and visualization using Python.
-You will publish your findings in a public facing GitHub repository as your first portfolio piece.
+You will publish your findings in a public-facing GitHub repository as your first portfolio piece.

 ## Data Description